Population-Scale Advancing Interface Modeling Reveals How Bacterial Swarms Encode Future Spatial Architecture: Results

-A causal link between \emph{measurement fidelity} and \emph{forecast stability} can be tested by a controlled swap: holding the temporal model fixed while changing only the segmentation backbone that defines the state.
-We therefore paired the same Morpher architecture with either TexPol--Net or YOLOv12.
-The static difference is small: TexPol--Net achieves 92.48\% mAP$_{50:95}$, whereas YOLOv12 reaches 91.81\%.
-The temporal consequence is not.
-Over the final 20\% prediction window, YOLOv12 masks incur a 2.4--3.1 IoU-point loss in final-frame prediction.
+The interface defines the predictive state, and small errors in its measurement propagate through time.
+We isolated this effect by holding Morpher-F fixed while varying only the segmentation backbone used to define the input state.
+The static segmentation difference was modest: Morpher-S achieved 92.48\% mAP$_{50:95}$, whereas YOLOv12 reached 91.81\%.
+The temporal effect was substantially larger.
+Over the final 20\% prediction window, YOLOv12-derived masks incurred a 2.4--3.1 IoU-point loss in final-frame prediction.

-This amplification is visible in both representative regimes (Figure~\ref{fig:f4}\hyperref[fig:f4]{c}).
-In the anisotropic branching sequence, final-frame IoU increases from 94.21\% to 96.63\%; in the near-concentric sequence, from 93.30\% to 96.38\%.
-This establishes a causal amplification mechanism: sub-percent-level segmentation differences are sufficient to induce multi-point degradation in long-horizon prediction.
-The mechanism is intrinsic to autoregressive boundary evolution, in which small geometric biases are recursively fed back as state and thereby converted into cumulative drift.
+This amplification appeared in both representative regimes (Figure~\ref{fig:f4}\hyperref[fig:f4]{c}).
+In the anisotropic branching sequence, final-frame IoU increased from 94.21\% to 96.63\% when Morpher-S defined the state instead of YOLOv12.
+In the near-concentric sequence, it increased from 93.30\% to 96.38\%.
+A 0.67 percentage-point difference in static segmentation accuracy was therefore sufficient to induce multi-point degradation in long-horizon prediction.